How to Measure Business Plan Implementation Results in Your Company?

 7. Your Marketing Plan

 Do you implement some marketing changes that will require some changes in your marketing plan?
-If you have such changes, update them into your business plan.
+If you have such changes, update them in your business plan.

 8. Your Organizational Structure